kiariendegwa/SDC-Nanodegree-Project-Work/Behavioral_cloning/BehaviouralCloning_report_writeup.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to build up the simplest covnet model in keras and iteratively improve results by building larger more sophisticated algorithms - in this case the state of the art NVIDIA architecture or Comma.ai architecture.
+The overall strategy for deriving a model architecture was to build up the simplest covnet model in keras and iteratively improve results by building larger more sophisticated algorithms - in this case the simplest model was the Le-net 5 architecture and the state of the art NVIDIA architecture or Comma.ai architecture.

 My first step was to use a convolution neural network model (Le-net 5) similar to the P2, the traffic sign classification problem.
 I thought this model might be appropriate because it was a similar problem scope, only difference in this case rather than being used as a classifier it would be modified to give continuous variables.
-However this did not seem to be able to as effictively capture key features required to appropriately manouvre the vehicle.
+However this did not seem to be able to as effictively capture key features required to appropriately manouvre the vehicle despite low mse error during testing.

-Secondly rather than taking in the Y channel of a YUV images, this architecture made us of fully colored RGB pictures.
+Secondly rather than preprocessing input images by taking in the Y channel of YUV images, this architecture made us of fully colored normalized RGB pictures.

 ####2.
 Final Model Architecture

 The final model was then changed to the NVIDIA architecture as described by [Nvidia architecture](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)

 ####3.
 Creation of the Training Set & Training Process
-Being aware that I was working with a limited data set I chose to use a generator that took images from the test set and augmented them in several ways, as listed below:
+Being aware that I was working with a limited data set I chose to use a generator that took images from the test set and augmented them in several ways, this was inspired by the [blog post](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html).
+The data set was augmented in the following means:
 * Add jitter
 * Add random shadow over entire image
 * Add shadow in particular image region.